devajay07/SpeedySend/README.md

 This project is licensed under the MIT License.

-Sure!
-Here's the revised To-Do list using Markdown format:

 **To-Do List: Enhancements for Airdropp.in**

-- [ ] **Bi-Directional Transfer Fix:** Investigate and resolve the issue with bi-directional file transfers.
+- [ ] **Bi-Directional Transfer Fix:** Check and troubleshoot bi-directional data transfer.

-- [ ] **Handling Peer Disconnects:** Implement a mechanism to handle scenarios when a peer leaves in the middle of a file transfer.
+- [ ] **Handling Peer Disconnects:** Implement a mechanism to handle the case where a peer leaves in the middle of a file transfer.

-- [ ] **Safari Compatibility:** Address the compatibility issues with Safari browser that cause discrepancies in received file formats.
+- [ ] **Safari Compatibility:** Address the compatibility issues with Safari browser that cause issue in received file formats.

 - [ ] **Upload/Download Speed Indication:** Introduce a feature to display real-time upload and download speeds during file sharing.